dman926/SEPHIRA-CMS/Angular/README.md

 ## Production server

-Install the `pm2` node package and use the included `pm2.service` file to run it on startup.
-Refer to the included NGINX configs for proxy_pass information
+Install the `pm2` node package and refer to the included NGINX configs for proxy_pass information